openproblems-bio/openproblems/src/modality_alignment/README.md

 ## API

 Datasets should include matched measurements from two modalities, which are contained in `adata` and `adata.obsm["mode2"]`.
 The task is to align these two modalities as closely as possible, without using the known bijection between the datasets.
-The dataset identifier should be stored in `adata.uns["dataset_name"]`.
+The dataset identifier should be stored in `adata.uns["dataset_id"]`.

 Methods should create joint matrices `adata.obsm["aligned"]` and `adata.obsm["mode2_aligned"]` which reside in a joint space.
-The method identifier should be stored in `adata.uns["method_name"]`.
+The method identifier should be stored in `adata.uns["method_id"]`.

 Metrics should evaluate how well the cells which are known to be equivalent are aligned in the joint space.
-The metric identifier should be stored in `adata.uns["metric_name"]`.
+The metric identifier should be stored in `adata.uns["metric_id"]`.
 The metric value should be stored in `adata.uns["metric_value"]`.